 Ik- Kartell Restaurant – located in Marsalforn Bay in Gozo.
-I had sick water views while dining on my salmon, my friend had the lamp chops with mint sauce.
+I had sick water views while dining on my salmon.
+My friend had lamb chops with mint sauce.
 Both YUM and huge portions.
 We couldn’t finish our sides, which has happened to me probably twice in my life.

 Don Berto– located on the Birgu waterfront, it is a stunner.
-We ordered the cheese twisted bread and the Maltese platter to share and both were fab.
+We ordered the cheese-twisted bread and the Maltese platter to share and both were fab.
 Excellent Maltese sausage and good portions.
-I had a little peeky pook look at the other tables and the pizzas look good as well.
+I had a little peeky-pook look at the other tables and the pizzas looked good as well.

 Pastaus- This is on Old Theater Street in Valletta.
 Now it is hard to say how good this pasta was since it was the only pasta I tried in Valletta.
-But by my standards it was quite good.
+But by my standards, it was quite good.
 I had the simple pesto and if you can wow me with a pesto well that is something.
 Expect pasta for 8 (small size, basic) -15 euros (daily special with truffles).
-I had pastas three other times and none were as good as this one.

 Piadina– Valletta again has a cute breakfast place where you can sit on tiny chairs and cushions outside.
 We went here three times for breakfast.
 It was cheap and really good food and coffee.

 Locals and tourists alike use the bus system since it is the only public transport on the island.
-At one point I saw a sign for subway but I think that was the sandwich joint and not a metro type thing.
-The bus costs, on the off season, 1.50 and the ticket is valid for 2.5 hours.
-In the high season I think it is 2 euros.
-I say high and low season but from what I experienced, there is only one season.
+At one point I saw a sign for a subway but I think that was the sandwich joint and not a metro type thing.
+The bus costs, on the off-season, 1.50 and the ticket is valid for 2.5 hours.
+In the high season, I think it is 2 euros.
+I say high and low seasons but from what I experienced, there is only one season.
 It is droves of people, all the time, everywhere in Malta.
 On Sunday, I wanted to see the market at Marsaxlokk.
-We waited for nearly two buses before we called it and took a taxi since we were at the first stop and the line up was outrageous.
+We waited for nearly two buses before we called it and took a taxi since we were at the first bus stop/ main station and the lineup was outrageous.
 We paid 25 euros to Marsaxlokk by taxi but we later found out that there is a taxi stand in the open area near that massive fountain at the entrance of Valletta, that charges set prices (20 to Marsaxlokk), which is more legit.
 We later, later found out that there is an app called Bolt (Taxify), which is the Uber of Malta.
 We used this service twice and saved big money (at least a few euros) when compared to taxis.

 To get to the three cities from Valletta, the ferry costs 2.80 return for one person and it brings you into Birgu from Valletta near the base of that one random elevator that you see next to the Upper Barrakka Gardens.
 They charge 1 euro to go up the elevator, FYI.

-To get to Gozo from Malta, it costs 4.65 return by ferry but you pay on your way back from Gozo to Malta.
+To get to Gozo from Malta, it costs 4.65 return by ferry (as a foot passenger) but you pay on your way back from Gozo to Malta.

 Get Your Eyes Checked